lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 1) Evaluate the uploaded lesson_plan.md.
 2) Summarize it in 3 bullet points for students.
 3) Produce a table: Strengths | Weaknesses | Improvements.
-4) Rewrite the learning objectives for clarity and alignment.
+4) Write a set of learning objectives for this lesson plan.
 5) Write a 60-word student-facing overview.

 If previous versions are in your knowledge base, compare and highlight changes.